gildas-lormeau/zip.js/docs/classes/CodecStream.md

 > `readonly` **writable**: `WritableStream`\<`any`\>

-Defined in: node\_modules/typescript/lib/lib.dom.d.ts:32441
+Defined in: node\_modules/typescript/lib/lib.dom.d.ts:37115

-The **`writable`** read-only property of the TransformStream interface returns the WritableStream instance controlled by this `TransformStream`.
+The **`writable`** read-only property of the TransformStream interface returns the WritableStream instance controlled by this TransformStream.
+This stream accepts input data that will be transformed and emitted to the readable stream.

 [MDN Reference](https://developer.mozilla.org/docs/Web/API/TransformStream/writable)